Johnny Knox: Chicago Bears

-Knox joined the Chicago Bears after being chosen in the fifth round of the 2009 NFL Draft.
+Knox joined the Chicago Bears after being chosen in the fifth round of the 2009 NFL draft with the 140th overall pick.
 He caught his first NFL pass, a 68-yard reception, on September 13, 2009, against the Green Bay Packers.
 During the second game of the 2009 season (against the Pittsburgh Steelers), Knox recorded his first NFL touchdown catch on a key third down to tie the game up 14–14.
 He recorded another touchdown against the Seattle Seahawks, a seven-yard reception.
 In the fourth game of the season, against the Detroit Lions, he scored a touchdown on a 102-yard kickoff return.
 Two weeks later, after a bye week, Knox caught a 60-yard touchdown from Jay Cutler.
 On November 29, 2009, Knox returned a kickoff 77 yards to set up a Bears field goal versus the Vikings.

 Knox sustained a season-ending ankle injury against the Vikings.
 He finished the 2009 season with 45 receptions for 527 yards and five touchdowns.
 Knox ranked second in the NFL for return yard average with 29.0.
 On January 25, 2010, Knox was selected to the NFC roster for the 2010 Pro Bowl, replacing Minnesota's Percy Harvin, who withdrew due to injury concerns.
 Knox returned four kicks for 103 yards in his Pro Bowl debut.
 He was also targeted on two passes as a wide receiver, but failed to log a reception.

 In 2010, Knox led the Bears in receiving yards (960), and tied for first in the team for receptions (51) and receiving touchdowns (5).
 In 2011, he led the Bears in receiving yards (727) and ranked second in the NFL in yards per reception (19.6).